-Travel down to Tower Hill, a nature reserve nestled inside an extinct volcano near Warrnambool and a site of significance for the Gunditjmara people.
+Make your way to Tower Hill, a nature reserve nestled inside an extinct volcano near Warrnambool and a site of significance for the Gunditjmara people.
 Take a walk with an Aboriginal guide to see native wildlife up close, get a glimpse into traditional ways of life, and learn about bush foods and medicines.

-Go on a tour with an aboriginal guide and see the remains of stone houses used by the original inhabitants of the area along with the remnants of a large and complex eel trap system.
+Go on a tour with a local aboriginal guide and see the remains of stone houses used by the original inhabitants of the area along with the remnants of a large and complex eel trap system.